maddevsio/react-madboiler/README.md

   yarn docker:dev
 ```

-When `Docker` complete to install and build your application - you will see `Compiled successfully` in your console.
-Your project is available on `3000` port, you can open it and start developing. - [http://localhost:3000](http://localhost:3000)
+When `Docker` installs all the necessary dependencies and builds your application, you will see `Compiled successfully` in your console.
+Your project is available on `3000` port; you can open it and start developing. - [http://localhost:3000](http://localhost:3000)

 ### Using npm dependencies
-If you don't have an opportunity and wish to use `docker` you can use default method for starting your project using [Node.JS and npm(yarn)](https://nodejs.org/en/)
+If you can't or don't want to use `docker` you can use the default method for starting your project using [Node.JS and npm(yarn)](https://nodejs.org/en/)

 1. Install dependencies
 ```bash